Skip to Content

 4. Season the inside of the peppers with salt and pepper.

-6. Add the water, barley and tomatoes.
+7. Add the water, barley, and canned tomatoes.

-7. Reduce the heat and simmer for 25 minutes until the barley is tender.
+8. Reduce the heat and simmer for 25 minutes until the barley is tender.

 10. Season the mixture with additional salt and pepper to taste if needed.